Sydney Hop on Hop Off Bus

 How to Use Your Pass

 If time permits start with a full loop to get orientated (90 mins).
 Then on the second trip around get off at your chosen stops.
-Remember to use the commentary (which is available in 8 languages) to learn about each area.
+Use the onboard commentary (available in 8 languages) to learn about each area as you ride.

 Pro Tip: Download the Big Bus app before your first ride – it shows real-time bus locations and helps avoid long waits at stops.